 Gypsy/Traveller Accommodation Fund and Site Design Guide

-Summary of Aims and Expected Outcomes
+Summary of Aims and Desired Outcomes

-Following commitments to deliver more and better accommodation in both Improving the lives of Gypsy/Travellers: 2019-2021 and Housing to 2040, the Gypsy/Traveller Accommodation Fund opened for applications in June 2021.
+Following commitments to deliver more and better accommodation in both Improving the Lives of Scotland's Gypsy/Travellers: 2019-2021 and Housing to 2040, the Gypsy/Traveller Accommodation Fund opened for applications in June 2021.
 The Fund is intended for both significant renovation and improvements of standards on existing sites and the building of new sites.

 Alongside the Fund, to drive a significant improvement in the quality of sites going forward, we have developed a Site Design Guide for Gypsy/Traveller sites, in conjunction with residents and local authorities.
-This will set the direction for new accommodation, in keeping with the key principles of Housing to 2040 such as accessibility and energy efficiency, which are important for all our homes.
+This will set the direction for new accommodation, in keeping with key principles of Housing to 2040 such as accessibility and energy efficiency, which are important for all our homes.

 The Fund will initially be focussed on a number of demonstration projects that can establish examples of model sites.
 These first projects will allow us to take a flexible approach, trialling the Site Design Guide, exploring what good quality Gypsy/Traveller accommodation that reflects Housing to 2040 principles looks like, and seeking cost effective ways of delivering it.
 This approach will be reviewed in later years of the Fund.

 The Fund and the Site Design Guide are intended to help meet the following outcomes for Gypsy/Traveller accommodation that have been developed to take in to account equalities impacts:

 - More accommodation - enough sites/pitches to meet the established needs of Gypsy/Traveller communities;

 - Accommodation in suitable locations, taking into account place making principles including, for example, access to local services;

 - Sites that provide pleasant places to live and include attractive outdoor space, communal facilities and appropriate facilities, including for children and young people;